 Start with your SaaS inventory.
 Identify every tool that processes personal information.
 Complete PIAs for each one — the OIPC template is now available.
 Designate a privacy officer.
 Document your safeguards.
 Build your breach notification procedures.
 The PMP is not a single document — it's an operating framework.
 PIAs for your SaaS tools are the most concrete, actionable place to start.

-Start PIA Research Tool →Alberta POPA overview → · CLOUD Act & Canadian data → · Data residency vs sovereignty → · PIA Research Tool →
+Try the tool →PMP Readiness Service (done-for-you) → · Alberta POPA overview → · CLOUD Act & Canadian data → · Data residency vs sovereignty → · PIA Research Tool →

 Frequently asked questions